iukadike/blog/_posts/2023-10-11-md5-collision.md

 $ dd if=P of=benign_code bs=1 count=128 seek=12576 conv=notrunc
 ```

-The above code simply means: copy 128 bytes of data from the file "P" 1 byte at a time into the file "good_code" from the offset (12352|12576) and do not truncate the output file.
+The above code simply means: copy 128 bytes of data from the file "P" 1 byte at a time into the file "good_code" from the offset 12352 and 12576 respectively; do not truncate the output file.

 ![task-4-b](https://github.com/iukadike/blog/assets/58455326/639773d0-5006-4813-b3b0-2226f289fcd0)